animotionjs/animotion/packages/docs/src/routes/docs/setup/+page.md

 ◇ Where should I create your project?
 │  (press Enter to use the current directory)
 │
+◇ Pick the template you want to use:
+│  Default
+│
 ◇ Install dependencies? (requires pnpm)
 │  Yes
 │